mzyl/bookbytes2.0/README.md

 - Eventually would like to have accounts to save the reader's place

 ### Ordered Plan
-- [ ] Set up server to download full library
+- [x] Set up server to download full library
+- [x] Pull html documents out of full library
+  - rsync can do this for me
 - [ ] Explore ideas for segmenting chapters and other print section formats
 - [ ] Host locally from server
 - [ ] Reimplement so each connection to site gets a different session